CavalryHill/enlighten-mycroft-va/README.md

 ### LED Display
 > [!IMPORTANT]
-> My both tri-colour led just got dead, so I use three led instead.
+> My both tri-colour LED just got dead, so I change to use [other's work](https://github.com/arother/picroft-led) in Reference.

 > [!NOTE]
-> The source code is named `singal_led.py` inside folder `python-ext`
+> The source code is named `singal_led_2.py` inside folder `python-ext`, but if you're interested in using tri-colour LED, you may take a visit to my undone work of `sigal_led.py`.

-Trying to show status by LED, I have made the code based on arother's work (in Reference).

 # Reference
 > Mycroft